rjjakes/wordpress-orm/README.md

 First, get an instance of the ORM mapper object.
 This static function below makes sure `new Mapping()` is called once per request.
 Any subsequent calls to `::getMapper()` will return the same object.
-This means you don't need to continually create a new instance of Mapper() and parse the annotation.
+This means you don't need to continually create a new instance of Mapper() and parse the annotations.

 ```php
 $mapper = Mapping::getMapper();